 More information and support

 Given the diversity of funders and their expectations, there is no one-size-fits-all approach to articulating and communicating the potential impact of research.
 This diversity renders the relatively general guidance provided here inherently limited, although it should provide some direction to thinking about impact in specific instances.
 The Grants Office can provide more focused and specific help via its seminars/workshops and hands-on support for prioritised proposals.
 Feel free to contact us in case of any questions (firstname.lastname@example.org).
 In addition, departmental or faculty communicators may also be able to provide guidance, and SLU Holding can support with queries related to IP management and exploitation.
+They can help you answering questions like How can research results be utilised?
+Who can benefit from them and how?

 Finally, you may also refer to the following links for useful information about impact in grant proposals: